defenseunicorns/pepr/docs/060_best-practices/README.md

 _It is always a best practice to add a `Validate` to your `Mutate` to ensure that the object is in a valid state before making changes._

-_If you think your Webhook is not being called for a given resource, should check the `*WebhookConfiguration`._
+_If you think your Webhook is not being called for a given resource, check the `*WebhookConfiguration`._

 ### Using Breakpoints